Christmas Lights All Year Round

 Is your kitchen way too utilitarian and functional?
 Put your Christmas lights to work in giving your kitchen an ambiance makeover.
 Here are a few suggestions:

 - Over-Cabinet Lights: How about lighting up those dark and murky gaps left between the top of your kitchen cabinets and the ceiling?
-Makes any kitchen a cheerier, brighter place.
+Adding lights on top of kitchen cabinets makes any kitchen a cheerier, brighter place.

 - Under-Cabinet Lights: Attaching Christmas lights to the bottoms of your cabinets can offer both an aesthetic and practical improvement.
 Your countertops will shine with an attractive glow, and your workspaces will be better lit.